 The Kansas State Parks' Passport!
 The Kansas State Parks' Passport is available only during your Kansas motor vehicle registration process (new or renewal).
 It is available at a motor vehicle registration office, through the online vehicle registration site (www. kswebtags.org), or when renewing by mail.
 The parks' passport only costs $15.50 and is good for a full twelve months (one year) same as your vehicle registration.
 The park passport expires the same day your vehicle registration expires.
 For more information, contact Kansas Department of Wildlife, Parks, and Tourism, Pratt Operations Office at 620-672-5911 or call your state park office.
 Don't miss out on this great opportunity - Get Your Kansas State Parks' Passport!

-Boat registrations are available at the park office.
+Boat registrations are also available at the park office.
 In order to register a newly acquired boat, be sure to bring the bill of sale containing an accurate Hull Identification Number and the KA assigned number or any other state's assigned number.
 Another tip when purchasing a boat from an individual, be sure the person you are buying the boat from is the current registered owner in KDWPT's system.

 Remember - Report all Wildlife and Parks violations!
 Call Operation Game Thief at 1-877-426-3843.

 SEASONAL (AKA: Long-term) CAMPING LOTTERY DRAWING - Application packets for the 2015 Spring/Summer season have been mailed out.
 The deadline to have the applications back to the office is January 21, 2015 (including postmarked by January 21, 2015).
 The drawing will be held on January 28, 2015 at the park office.
-If interested or for questions regarding the seasonal camping program, please call the park office for more information or email us at firstname.lastname@example.org.
+If interested or for questions regarding the seasonal camping program, please call the park office for more information or email us at email@example.com.